-The gas tank has a duration of about 25 minutes, though this will vary depending on gas valve setting.
-The boiler should not be allowed to run dry, and the gas tank capacity is such that the gas should run out before the water.
+Remove the pipe carefully.
+Note that a small amount of water will sit in the top up valve after the pump bottle tube is removed and this will bubble and boil away for a few moments as the fitting returns to its normal working temperature.
+This is quite normal and is not a sign of a leaking valve.
+The engine can be kept in steam indefinitely, by refilling the gas tank each time it becomes empty and keeping the boiler full of water by means of the water pump bottle, but, lubrication must not be forgotten.
+The lubricator has a duration of around 30-40 minutes, so this must be drained and refilled with steam oil each time the gas tank is refilled.
 When the gas is fully used up, the steam pressure in the boiler will be seen to gradually drop until the loco comes to a halt.
 Should the water expire before the gas is fully used, the pressure will drop rapidly and the loco will stop.
 Check the pressure gauge - if this is zero turn off the gas.
 No damage will result if the gas is turned off immediately.
-Never re-fill the gas tank without first re-filling the boiler.